flypaperwhale/cart253/Projects/P1-Forest-Fire/README.md

-# Project 1 : Forest Fire

-I am trying to create a simulation of a growing, dying, regenerating forest.
-In this simulation, the user can make lightning strike down on the forest, and cause significant destruction, which then should lead to regeneration.
+# Template p5 project

+This program is a ludic simulation of lightning striking a forest and burning it down tree by tree.
+The lightning is prompted by the user with a click.
+Have fun!